 No joke – over 50% of diet products simply don’t work.
 So what about Garden of Life Raw Fit?
 We did an in-depth review of ingredients, side effects, scientific research and quality of customer support.
 Additionally, we dissected hundreds of dieter comments and experiences.
 Then, we refined and condensed to give you the info you need.

-To start, Garden of Life Raw Fit ingredients include organic sprouted protein blend, glucose management blend, probiotic and enzyme blend and weight-loss and stress management blend.
+To start, Garden of Life Raw Fit is a meal-replacement powder.
+The ingredients include organic sprouted protein blend, glucose management blend, probiotic and enzyme blend and weight-loss and stress management blend.
 Mix one level scoop and drink.
 You can use multiple times per day.
 Supposedly it helps to suppress appetite, fight cravings and burn fat.
-One benefit is the convenience of placing in a shaker and taking on-the-go.
+One benefit is the convenience of taking it on-the-go.

-There’s no information as to when Garden of Life Raw Fit hit the shelves, but Garden of Life, the company behind it, has been operating since 1999.
+There’s no information as to when Garden of Life Raw Fit hit the shelves, but Garden of Life has been operating since 1999.
 The official website and third-party retailers sell the product.
 We like that it contains some natural ingredients and the longevity of the business, but read on…

 Price – “Yee-Ouch?”